ADVICE TO BIA STUDENTS REGARDING COVID-19

 - Students who are in vulnerable population should consider seeking medical advice from their health practitioner to support informed risk assessment and decision- making regarding the suitability of attending to the BIA

-- Physical distancing guidelines and good hygiene practices must be adhered to and students should avoid physical
+- Physical distancing guidelines and good hygiene practices must be adhered to and students should avoid physical contact.

 - Lecture and studio spaces must have no more than one person per four square metres of floor space (4 square meter rule).